glennpeters/autocomplete-demo-vue/README.md

 This is a demonstration of principles, not an attempt to manage pixel-perfect design.
 Developed and tested in Chrome.
 For production code, I'd be testing in other browsers.

-Using an <a href="https://www.digitalocean.com/community/tutorials/vuejs-vue-autocomplete-component#step-1-setting-up-the-project">Autocomplete tutorial for time management</a>.
+Using an <a href="https://www.digitalocean.com/community/tutorials/vuejs-vue-autocomplete-component#step-1-setting-up-the-project">Autocomplete example</a> for time management.
+Customized to hide the autocomplete on an empty search field, as well as hiding with empty (post-filtered) results.

 I had implemented autocomplete from scratch previously, but it's general good practice to use existing code to speed things up.

-Customized to hide the autocomplete on an empty search field, as well as hiding with empty (post-filtered) results.
+I was able to clone a copy of this repo from Github in a fresh directory, run <code>yarn install</code> and <code>yarn serve</code>, and it ran correctly.
+(Double checked with network/numeric URL.)

 Added fetch to SWAPI with axios.
 Note: It's just doing an initial fetch.
 There's a lot of fine tuning that could be done going into the weeds with timing of requests and requesting the specific search term incrementally, but that's outside the scope of this.